Stable marriage and roommates problems with restricted edges: complexity and approximability: Conclusion and open questions

 In this paper, we investigated the stable marriage and the stable roommates problems on graphs with forced and forbidden edges.
 Since a solution satisfying all constraints need not exist, two relaxed problems were defined.
-In \textsc{min bp sm restricted}, constraints on restricted edges are strict, while a matching with the minimum number of blocking edges is searched for.
-On the other hand, in \textsc{sr min restricted violations}, we seek stable solutions that violate as few constraints on restricted edges as possible.
+In {\sc min bp sm restricted}, constraints on restricted edges are strict, while a matching with the minimum number of blocking edges is searched for.
+On the other hand, in {\sc sr min restricted violations}, we seek stable solutions that violate as few constraints on restricted edges as possible.
 For both problems, we determined the complexity and studied several special cases.

-One of the most striking open questions is the approximability of \textsc{sr min restricted violations} if $0 < |Q| < |M|$.
-Our other open question is formulated as Conjecture~\ref{co:2_infty}: the complexity of \textsc{min bp sm restricted} is not known if each woman's preference list consists of at most 2 elements.
-A more general direction of further research involves the \textsc{sm min restricted violations} problem.
-We have shown that it can be solved in polynomial time, due to algorithms for maximum weight stable marriage.
-The following question arises naturally: is there a faster method for \textsc{sm min restricted violations} that avoids reliance on Feder's algorithm or linear programming methods?
+One of the most striking open questions is the approximability of {\sc sr min restricted violations}.
+Even though the problem can easily be formulated as a weighted {\sc sr} problem, the 2-approximation for this latter problem~\cite{TS97,TS98} only holds for instances with specific $P$ and $Q$ sets.
+This is due to the non-negativity and monotonicity constraints on the 2-approximation result.
+Another open question is formulated as Conjecture~\ref{co:2_infty}: the complexity of {\sc min bp sm restricted} is not known if each woman's preference list consists of at most 2 elements.

+A more general direction of further research involves the {\sc sm min restricted violations} problem.
+We have shown that it can be solved in polynomial time, using algorithms for minimum weight stable marriage.
+The following question arises naturally: is there a faster method for {\sc sm min restricted violations} that avoids reliance on Feder's algorithm or linear programming methods?

+Another natural generalisation is to consider preference lists involving ties.
+Our hardness results carry over to this case, but the positive results need to be revisited.

+Besides the two main problems discussed in this paper, other approximation concepts can also be investigated in the framework of restricted edges.
+For example one alternative would be to combine the two objectives that we considered.
+Can we efficiently find matchings that minimise the total number of violated constraints, that is, $|bp(M)| + |M \setminus Q| + |M \cap P|$?

+Counting the number of blocking pairs is the most prevalent, but not the only relaxation of stability that has been studied in the literature.
+Other relaxations can also be combined with the presence of restricted edges in the instance, such as the following concepts. \begin{itemize} \item \emph{Maximum internally stable matchings}~\cite{Tan90}, where the goal is to maximise the set of pairs that are stable within themselves. \item \emph{Maximum irreversible stable matchings}~\cite{BIM16}, where the goal is to maximise the number of irreversible pairs.
+A pair is \emph{irreversible} if, once it is contained in a matching, no agent from the pair will ever be in a blocking edge, irrespective of how the outside agents are matched. \item \emph{Socially stable matchings}~\cite{AIKMP13}, where only a fixed subset of pairs (described by a given social network graph) can be blocking. \end{itemize}